Symtoms and Diagnosis | Treatment | For More Information

-Depending on the severity of your pancreatitis, your physician may recommend hospitalization to stabilize and manage your condition.
+Depending on the severity of your pancreatitis, your physician may recommend hospitalization to stabilize and manage your pancreatitis symptoms.
 If gallstones are found to be blocking a bile or pancreatic duct, they can be removed with ERCP.
 Laparoscopic surgery to remove the gallbladder is the primary treatment for symptomatic gallstones and may be recommended to prevent a recurrence of gallstone-induced pancreatitis.
-In certain circumstances, medication can be a viable alternative to gallbladder surgery.

-For non-gallstone-related pancreatitis, your physician may recommend behavioral and lifestyle modifications, including alcoholism treatment and dietary changes.
-Pancreatic enzyme supplements may help aid digestion, especially for chronic pancreatitis.
+For non-gallstone-related pancreatitis, your physician may recommend behavioral and lifestyle modifications, including alcohol abstinence and dietary changes.
+Pancreatic enzyme supplements may help aid digestion, especially for patients with chronic pancreatitis.

 For More Information

-For more information or to schedule an appointment with one of our gastroenterologists, please call 847.657.1900.
+For more information on pancreatitis symptoms and treatment or to schedule an appointment with one of our gastroenterologists, please call 847.657.1900.